-With the current offer, you can earn an early spend bonus of either 50,000 or 100,000 miles.
-To earn the 50,000 bonus miles, simply make $3,000 of purchases on the card in the first three months you have it.
-Those miles are worth $500 in travel credit!
+With the current offer, you can earn an early spend bonus of 60,000 miles.
+To earn the bonus miles, simply make $3,000 of purchases on the card during the first three months you have it.
+Those miles are worth $600 in travel statement credits!

 This card comes with a $95 annual fee, but it is more than worth it if you can earn the early spend bonus.

 If you’re looking for easy ways to earn free hotel stays, look no further than co-branded hotel credit cards.

 These cards typically offer huge welcome bonuses which means you can quickly earn a boat load of points to use at your favorite hotels.
 Generally speaking, they also automatically enroll you in the hotel’s loyalty program.
 Although they aren’t as flexible as flexible rewards cards, you’ll almost always be considered a “preferred” member with the brand, entitling you to additional perks and benefits.

 Here is one of our favorite co-branded hotel credit cards:

 The IHG Rewards Club Premier Credit Card is one of our favorite co-branded cards.
 We’ve used the points to stay at several different hotels, including the Holiday Inn All-Inclusive Resort in Montego Bay, Jamaica.